dotnet/AspNetCore.Docs/aspnetcore/security/authentication/google-logins.md

 <a name=security-authentication-google-logins></a>

-This tutorial shows you how to enable your users to login with their Google+ account using a sample ASP.NET Core project created in the [previous section](sociallogins.md).
+This tutorial shows you how to enable your users to sign in with their Google+ account using a sample ASP.NET Core project created in the [previous section](sociallogins.md).
 We start by following the [official steps](https://developers.google.com/identity/sign-in/web/devconsole-project) to create a new app in Google API Console.

 ## Creating the app in Google API Console